 Whitingham is a very small town located in the state of Vermont.
 With a population of 1,356 people and just one neighborhood, Whitingham is the 134th largest community in Vermont.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Whitingham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Whitingham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Whitingham is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Whitingham who work in management occupations (10.78%), office and administrative support (10.59%), and teaching (9.48%).

 Of important note, Whitingham is also a town of artists.
 Whitingham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Whitingham’s character.